cbochs/grapple.nvim/README.md

 ### Telescope

-You can use telescope to search through your tagged files instead of the built in pop up menu.
+You can use telescope to search through your tagged files instead of the built in popup menu.

 Load the extension via
 ```lua